 Having attended OWLS as a mum Pip was ‘bitten by the bug’ and soon joined the OWLS team retraining as a Forest Leader.

 Pip’s experience of the outdoors is varied and quite diverse.
-She joined the army for 17 years as an officer and trained as a teacher as well as completing an MSc in Business Studies and a PGDE in teaching.
+She joined the army for 17 years as an officer and trained as a teacher as well as completing an MSc in Business Studies and a PGCE in teaching.

-Her job took her worldwide and she enjoyed visiting many new countries and experiences.
 Whatever the weather Pip really is truly at home in the outdoors and especially enjoys trying new recipes on the camp fire and well as jumping in muddy puddles.

 Heidi Neal has a BSc Hons in Countryside Management from the University of Glasgow and a Postgraduate Diploma in Interpretation.